 Investing in High-Quality Businesses

-But what truly separates Munger from the crowd is his understanding that the real value of a business lies not just in its assets and earnings, but also in its ability to continue generating value over time.
+But what truly separates Munger from the crowd is his understanding that the real value of a business lies not just in its assets and earnings today, but also in its ability to continue generating value over time.
 He’s not simply looking for businesses that are good today, he’s searching for businesses that will remain good, or even get better, years down the line.

 The Role of Patience and Discipline